CrowdStrike/xwf-yara-scanner/README.md

 #  Requirements

-* A license for X-Ways Forensics (version 18.5 or later)
+* A license for X-Ways Forensics (version v19.9 SR-7 and later)
 * A set of YARA rules

 _Note: The compiled library for YARA V4.1.0 is included_